waprin/gcloud-python/docs/monitoring-usage.rst

 *CUMULATIVE* metrics enable the monitoring system to compute rates of increase on metrics that sometimes reset, such as after a process restart.
 Without cumulative metrics, this reset would otherwise show up as a huge negative spike.
 For *CUMULATIVE* metrics, the same start time should be re-used repeatedly as more points are written to the time series.
 In this context, the start time is also called the *reset* time.
-Once the cumulative metric is ready to be reset, the *reset* time should be reset by specifying a new ``start_time``.
+Once the metric being measure has its value reset, you can specify a new `start_time` to reset the *reset* value.
 In the examples below, the `end_time` again defaults to the current time.

     >>> RESET = datetime.utcnow()
     >>> # Use default `end_time` below